-Swinging into the entrance I encountered numerous booths with red and white barriers and white lines painted on the wide approach road complete with areas of scary hatching.
+Swinging into the entrance I encountered numerous booths with red and white barriers, and white lines painted on the wide approach road, complete with areas of scary hatching.
+You know the sort, intimidating lines painted all over the place that indicate where you are not allowed to drive.
 Stopping dead in my tracks I noted signs declaring one was for owners only.
-I was clearly not an owner, whatever that was but I suspected that, had I been an owner, I would know that I was one.
+I didn’t think I was an owner — whatever that was — but I suspected that, had I been an owner, I would know that I was one.
 One lane was closed and, being a frequent user of supermarkets, I knew not to waste time on that one.
-The fourth lane was for people leaving and a long history of life experience told me that I should ignore that lane.
+The fourth lane was for people leaving, and a long history of life experience told me that I should ignore that lane too.
 I did note that there were three times as many lanes for people arriving as there were for people leaving and I wondered about there being some Tardis like effect going on here.
 A camp site that is bigger on the inside than the outside would certainly be an interesting place to spend some time, though I’m sure the novelty would wear off eventually.

-I picked the only remaining option that wasn’t closed, that wasn’t for owners, that wasn’t for people leaving or anything else that didn’t describe me.
+I picked the only remaining option that wasn’t closed, that wasn’t for owners — whatever they were — that wasn’t for people leaving or anything else that didn’t describe me.
 Pulling up to the gate I found myself talking to a nice man seated in the booth at the controls of the red and white barrier.
 I say at the controls but I don’t know that strictly.
-We’ve all been through entrance gates, toll booths, security barriers and the like but how many of us ever actually see what you might imagine to be the array of controls similar to the early models of the Starship Enterprise.
-Of course, the reality is probably that they have two controls, Up, Down, and Drop-the-barrier-on-the-car-before-it-can-get-through otherwise known as the sudden death button.
-I know that’s three but, hey.
+We’ve all been through entrance gates, toll booths, security barriers and the like, but how many of us ever actually see what you might imagine to be the array of controls similar to the early models of the Starship Enterprise.
+Of course, the reality is probably that they have just two controls, Up, Down, and Drop-the-barrier-on-the-car-before-it-can-get-through, otherwise known as the sudden death button.
+Okay so I know that’s three but, hey.

 “Have you been here before?” asked the nice man with all the buttons.

-“No, it’s my first time,” I smiled at the nice man at the controls.
+“No, it’s my first time,” I smiled at him.

 “You need to pull into the layby.”

 “The layby?”
-I looked around but couldn’t see the layby from my position close up against the booth.
+I looked around, but I couldn’t see the layby from my position close up against the booth.

 “Over there,” he pointed through the Truck and out the other side beyond the rear nearside roof pillar.